 And when the public sees the kinds of benefits the oil companies are making, and ExxonMobil in particular, and when they see the size of the stock buybacks, isn't it fair that they wonder why not?

-Well, I guess the question is what's that going to solve?
+Well, I guess the question is, what's that going to solve?

 Nowhere in windfall profits tax do I see anything that addresses the problem.

-I understand that may be popular with some people because of how they view our our current day profitability.
+I understand that may be popular with some people because of how they view our current day profitability.

-But again, Charlie, I think the question is are we going to have a serious debate about solving the long-term energy problem, or are we just going to look for short-term solutions again to make everybody feel better?
+But again, Charlie, I think the question is, are we going to have a serious debate about solving the long-term energy problem or are we just going to look for short-term solutions again to make everybody feel better?

-That's exactly what it's gonna be.
+That's exactly what it's going to be.

 Solutions that solve nothing, no solutions, just a bunch of stupid rhetoric appealing to the lowest common denominator of common sense and intelligence in this country.